Capstone-Projects-2025-Spring/project-copilot-clone-1/documentation/docs/requirements/features-and-requirements.md

     - Whether suggested code is accepted or rejected.
     - Time taken for the user to accept a suggestion.
     - A method for evaluating the accuracy of suggestions.
-- Users will have option to customize Copilot’s behavior, including:
+- Users will have option to customize EduCode’s behavior, including:
     - Modifying the frequency of code suggestions
     - Enabling/disabling specific features
 - The plugin will provide a dashboard for users to view their usage metrics and performance data.